tpm-rs/governance/org-docs/TRADEMARKS.md

 ## Distribution of executable code that you have compiled, or modified code

-You may use any word marks, but not any Organization logos, to truthfully describe the origin of the software that you are providing, that is, that the code you are distributing is a modification of our software.
+You may use any word marks, but not any Project logos, to truthfully describe the origin of the software that you are providing, that is, that the code you are distributing is a modification of our software.
 You may say, for example, that "this software is derived from the source code for 'Mark'